CodeDidim/conversion-tools/docs/MANUAL_WORKFLOW.md

    ```bash
    python workflow.py status
    ```
+   The command prints the full path to the config file in use before showing the visibility state.
 7. Push the cleaned changes to GitHub.

 See `diagrams/manual-workflow.mermaid` for a visual overview of the process.